open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

    "Neuropixels 2.0 (single-shank)", "384 wideband", "≥0.3.0"

 .. note::
-  Prior to v0.3.0, the plugin could not detect which probe was connected, or if it was compatible.
-  Beginning in v0.3.0, if a probe is not compatible a pop-up window will explain that it cannot be configured.
+  For versions >= 0.3.0, if a probe is not compatible a pop-up window will explain that it cannot be configured.

 Neuropixels data streams
 ---------------------------